Local optimality of cubic lattices for interaction energies: Introduction

-\begin{thm}[See Prop. \ref{Z3saddleptLJ}, Prop. \ref{locmintheta}, Cor. \ref{corlocmintheta} below] Let $\theta_L$ be the theta function defined by \eqref{thetadef}.
-Then: \begin{enumerate} \item For any $\alpha>0$ and any $V>0$, $\Z^3$ is a saddle point of $L\mapsto \theta_L(\alpha)$ among Bravais lattices of fixed volume $V$. \item There exists $\alpha_0$ such that $D_3$ and $D_3^*$ are saddle points of $L\mapsto \theta_L(\alpha)$ respectively for $0<\alpha<\alpha_0$ and $\alpha>1/\alpha_0$. \item There exists $\alpha_1$ such that $D_3$ and $D_3^*$ are local minimizers of $L\mapsto \theta_L(\alpha)$ respectively for $\alpha>\alpha_1$ and $0<\alpha<1/\alpha_1$. \end{enumerate} \end{thm} In particular, we improve our previous result \cite[Theorem 1.7.3)]{BeterminPetrache} where we just proved the non-optimality of these lattices for the extremal values of $\alpha$.
+In particular, we improve our previous result \cite[Theorem 1.7.3)]{BeterminPetrache} where we only proved the non-optimality of these lattices for the extremal values of $\alpha$.
 In \cite{BeterminPetrache}, the local optimality was just proved for a finite number of values for $\alpha$ thanks to a result about the global minimality of these lattices among body-centred-orthorhombic lattices.
 Our Theorem \ref{MainTh1} supports the conjecture of Sarnak and Str\"ombergsson.
-Furthermore, the first point of this theorem implies that, for any fixed volume $V$ and any completely monotone function\footnote{A function $f$ is completely monotone if, for any $k$ and any $r>0$, $f^{(k)}(r)\geq 0$ or, equivalently, if it is the Laplace transform of a finite positive measure on $\R_+$.} $f\in \mathcal{F}$, $\Z^3$ is a saddle point of $E_f$ among Bravais lattices of fixed volume $V$.\\
+Furthermore, the first point of this theorem implies that, for any fixed volume $V$ and any completely monotone function\footnote{A function $f$ is completely monotone if, for any $k\in \N$ and any $r>0$, $f^{(k)}(r)\geq 0$ or, equivalently, if it is the Laplace transform of a positive Borel measure on $\R_+$.} $f\in \mathcal{F}$, $\Z^3$ is a saddle point of $E_f$ among Bravais lattices of fixed volume $V$.\\

-As in \cite{Beterloc}, our final result is about the Lennard-Jones-type potentials.
-We find the largest open set of values of $V$ such that the cubic lattices are local minimizers/maximizers or saddle points.
+As in \cite{Beterloc}, our final results are about the Lennard-Jones-type potentials.
+First, we find the largest open set of values of $V$ such that the cubic lattices are local minimizers/maximizers or saddle points.
+Second, we show the local minimality of FCC and BCC lattices at high density.

 \begin{thm}[See Prop. \ref{Z3LJ} and Prop. \ref{locoptFCCLJ} below] Let $f$ be the Lennard-Jones-type potential defined on $(0,+\infty)$ by

 where $(a_1,a_2)\in (0,+\infty)^2$ and $3/2<x_1<x_2$.
 Then: \begin{enumerate} \item If $a_1=2$, $a_2=1$, $x_1=3$, $x_2=6$, there exist $V_1,V_2$ such that, for any $V_1<V<V_2$, $\Z^3$ is a local minimizer of $E_f$ among Bravais lattices of fixed volume $V$, where $V_1\approx 1.200$ and $V_2\approx 1.344$.
 Furthermore, if $V\not\in [V_1,V_2]$, then $\Z^3$ is a saddle point of $E_f$ among Bravais lattices of fixed volume $V$. \item Let $G$ and $H$ be two functions defined respectively by \eqref{G} and \eqref{H}.
 If we have